 First Alert Forecast: 8/14/24 Nightly Weather in New York

-CBS News New York's Vanessa Murdock has your weather forecast for August 14 at 11 p.m.
+CBS News New York's Lonnie Quinn has your First Alert Forecast for August 14 at 11 p.m.

 View CBS News In